-Beautiful monsterchild of the equinoctial super-bloodmoon eclipse, the fourth issue of Plinth, published by Unwin-Dunraven Literary Ecclesia, features work by Tarpaulin Sky Press author Claire Donato along with Purdey Lord Kreiden (whose new collection, Scolopendrum, is forthcoming from Action Books in April 2016), Nick Greer, Matthew Johnstone, A.A.
+Beautiful monsterchild of the equinoctial super-bloodmoon eclipse, the fourth issue of Plinth, published by Unwin-Dunraven Literary Ecclesia, features work by Tarpaulin Sky Press author Claire Donato along with Purdey Lord Kreiden, Nick Greer, Matthew Johnstone, A.A.
 Walker, Jayme Russell, C.C.
-Parker, Alina Popa, and Lital Khaikin.
+Parker, and Alina Popa.

 As with the last three issues of Plinth, not a word is wasted, and although we could go on at length regarding not only this issue but the unrelenting awesomeness of the entire UDLE publishing enterprise, instead we’ll just reprint a handful of excerpts from Vol.4., perhaps with a few willfully obscure comments, that those with eyes may see.